mscatherinelin/ASCIIEncoderDecoder/README.md

 ### Justification

 This algorithm is simple to implement and does not incur large CPU overhead.
 It is an ideal algorithm for files that contain a lot of repetitive data (which is the case for certain ASCII art).
 In the example file provided there were 5496 characters before compression.
 After using the run length encoding algorithm, the file was compressed to 3458 characters, which indicates a 37.1% improvement.
 In the best case RLE can reduce the original data to two values.
 However, it must be noted that there are certain flaws with this algorithm.
-The most important flaw would be if the file does not contain any repeated characters.
-This would result in double the space usage.
+The most important flaw would be if the file does not contain any repeated characters, which would result in double the space usage.
 Another advantage of this algorithm is that it is a lossless compression technique.

 ### Modifications